Top 8 Things Your Intranet Should Have

-A good strategy for having employees coming back to the intranet is by posting appealing information, such as a holiday and/or birthday calendar.
-By using a shared calendar or even a private social network for these types of communications, you can reduce the amount of emails sent each month and the infamous reply-to-all emails that we all hate.
+A good strategy for having employees coming back to the intranet is by posting appealing information, such as a holiday and birthday calendar.
+By using a shared calendar or even a private social network for these types of communications, you can reduce the number of emails sent each month and the infamous reply-to-all emails that we all hate.

 4. Document Repository

 Corporate communications and documents should be published to an intranet site.
-This practice serves mainly two purposes; first, employees can review updated documents at any time by searching for the specific topic and second, provides automatic reminder to the management team to review documents.
-The second one is very important when you have corporate policies and procedures that need to be updated each year as part of an internal audit review to maintain compliance.You can also set retention policies such as a seven-year expiration on documents, rights management so people can’t delete or modify the document and version publishing so you can make sure the most resent version is the only one published.
+This practice serves mainly two purposes; first, employees can review updated materials at any time by searching for the specific topic and second, provides an automatic reminder to the management team to review documents.
+The second one is significant when you have corporate policies and procedures that need to be updated each year as part of an internal audit review to maintain compliance.You can also set retention policies such as a seven-year expiration on documents, rights management so people can’t delete or modify the document and version publishing so you can make sure the most recent version is the only one published.

 5. Self-Service Forms

 Want to drive traffic to an intranet site?
-Provide self-service forms, and lots of them.
-Some of the most requested forms are:
+Provide self-service forms and lots of them.
+Some of the most popular forms are:

 - Vacation Request